mmm111mmm/RockLobster/README.md

 1.0.x
 * Turn off looking for git repo updates
+* Better configuration file error reporting
 * Specifying leading and ending text for text around paginated number in filename
+* Allow git commit date to be the first commit data, not the latest

 1.x
 * Compositing so there's a master template file which would contain either posts or paginated content?
 * Refactor blog parsing code to be less procedural
 * Support YAML metdata to help converting from Jekyll?
-* Better configuration file error reporting

 Plugins:
 * Plugin: Content abbreviator for index.html posts